 Omnidirectional microphones generally avoid this occurrence due to the constant pressure on the rear of their diaphragms.

-Note that omnidirectional mics provide much less gain-before-feedback and are much more sensitive to environmental sounds around it.
+Note that omnidirectional mics provide much less gain-before-feedback and are much more sensitive to environmental sounds around them.

 When capturing voice, omnidirectional mics may work excellently in soundproof vocal booths.
 However, in live reinforcement or less-than-ideal recording environments, omnidirectional microphones may be too sensitive for the job.